SonerMtl/88f19103b124b78240a800fe3e6a6e4c/README.md

 - VUE-CLI

 ## Running project
-- Firstly, you need to download [Vue-CLI](https://cli.vuejs.org/guide/installation.html)
-- After installation, open up terminal in your code editor.
+- Open up terminal in your code editor.
 - Type "npm run serve".
 - Open Local link in your browser.